-Thursday, June 2nd, 2022, is Election Day across Ontario and your chance to influence change.
+Thursday, February 27, 2025, is Election Day across Ontario and your chance to influence change.

-Housing affordability continues to be a major topic during the Ontario Provincial Election and The Barrie & District Association of Realtors® (BDAR) is dedicated to keeping our communities & 1,500 members informed by breaking down party platforms and connecting with local candidates across the Greater Simcoe County Region to discuss how their party will positively impact the Ontario housing affordability crisis.
+The Barrie & District Association of Realtors® (BDAR) is dedicated to keeping our communities & 1,500 members informed by breaking down party platforms and connecting with local candidates across the Greater Simcoe County Region to discuss how their party will positively impact the Ontario housing affordability crisis.

 Party Information